Topic-specific policies

 B. Authentication assurance and assurance level

-• Personal comments: involvement of remote services in the authentication process implies network data communication with associated confidentiality, integrity and availability implications, as well as risks relating to the remote storage and processing (e.g. aggregating, correlating and comparing biometric and other data between various remote and networked systems to glean additional information).
+• Personal comments: involvement of remote services in the authentication process implies network data communication with associated confidentiality, integrity and availability implications, as well as risks relating to the remote storage and processing (such as aggregating, correlating and comparing biometric and other data between various remote and networked systems to glean additional information).

 • Although language issues are common in draft standards, I am a little distracted by inconsistent/inaccurate use of key terms such as risk, threat and vulnerability in the CD, begging questions about the integrity of the model and analysis underpinning this standard - but that may simply be a trivial editorial matter and misinterpretation on my part.